Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection

-The contribution of this paper also comprises: i) a thorough information-theoretic analysis of the SAX technique, in terms of information loss; ii) a theoretical verification, along with a practical solution, of a previously observed phenomenon, where the data variance after the intermediate step of piecewise aggregate approximation is lower than the expected~\cite{bib:SAXequiprob}; iii) a dynamic clustering criterion for the mean-shift method; and iv) the definition of two novel distance measures, which are not lower-bounding, but are optimal in the sense of mean squared error.
+The contribution of this paper also comprises: i) a theoretical verification, along with a practical solution, of a previously observed phenomenon, where the data variance after the intermediate step of piecewise aggregate approximation is lower than the expected~\cite{bib:SAXequiprob}; ii) a dynamic clustering criterion for the mean-shift method; and iii) the definition of two novel distance measures, which are not lower-bounding, but are optimal in the sense of mean squared error.
 The latter is of importance in data mining applications, where there is no need to identify the time series within a strict distance of the query.
 In those cases, the lower-bounding property is irrelevant and a minimum-error distance measure is more effective~\cite{bib:Wang08}.

+The proposed pSAX and cSAX methods are non-parametric and data-driven, and are shown to effectively exploit the underlying distribution of the data towards increasing the accuracy of the representations.
+Both methods rely on kernel-based techniques to estimate the underlying data distribution.
+Importantly, both methods preserve the lower-bounding property, whilst pSAX exhibits tighter lower bounds than the conventional SAX.
+Furthermore, both methods are experimentally compared against the conventional SAX and the aSAX variant~\cite{bib:asax}, which employs the \mbox{$k$-means} algorithm for the discretization step.

-The rest of this paper is organized as follows.
-Section~\ref{sec:prelim} overviews the SAX technique, along with the anomaly detection method that is utilized for testing cSAX.
+The rest of the paper is organized as follows: Section~\ref{sec:prelim} overviews the SAX technique, along with the anomaly detection methods utilized for testing cSAX.
 Section~\ref{sec:information} quantifies the information loss of SAX and provides guidelines for its minimization.
-Section~\ref{sec:represent_prelim} analyzes the key components employed by our proposed symbolic representations, whilst Sections~\ref{sec:psax} and~\ref{sec:csax} provide the implementation details of pSAX and cSAX, respectively.
-Section~\ref{sec:results} evaluates the performance of our proposed methods on a set of distinct time series data.
+Section~\ref{sec:represent_prelim} analyzes the key components of our proposed symbolic representations, whilst Sections~\ref{sec:psax} and~\ref{sec:csax} provide the implementation details of pSAX and cSAX, respectively.
+Section~\ref{sec:results} evaluates the performance of our proposed methods on distinct time series data.
 Finally, Section~\ref{sec:concl} summarizes the main outcomes and gives directions for further work.